pbuffolino/seeknay747.github.io/_posts/2025-05-18-exploring-iam-careers.md

 **Ideal Background:**

 - **Education:** Bachelor's degree in Computer Science, Engineering, or a related field.
-- **Experience:** 3+ years of experience in IAM development or a related role, with hands-on experience in designing and implementing IAM solutions.
+- **Experience:** Will vary; typically3+ years of experience in IAM development or a related role, with hands-on experience in designing and implementing IAM solutions.
 - **Technical Skills:** Proficiency in programming and scripting languages such as Python, PowerShell, JavaScript, or Java; experience with IAM tools and platforms; familiarity with authentication and authorization protocols (e.g., OAuth 2.0, OIDC, SAML).
 - **Security Knowledge:** Understanding of security principles and practices, including access control models, encryption, and compliance standards.
 - **Communication:** Strong communication skills to effectively collaborate with technical and non-technical stakeholders.